Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

 To evaluate the quality of the clustering result, two widely used evaluation measures are adopted, namely, normalized mutual information (NMI) \cite{strehl02} and adjusted Rand index (ARI) \cite{vinh2010_ARI}.
-Note that greater values of NMI and ARI indicate better clusterings.
+Note that greater values of NMI and ARI indicate better clustering results.

-The NMI serves as a sound indication of the shared information between two clusterings.
-Given the test clustering $\pi'$ and the ground-truth clustering $\pi^G$, the NMI between $\pi'$ and $\pi^G$ is defined as follows \cite{strehl02}:

-where $n'$ and $n^G$ denote the number of clusters in $\pi'$ and $\pi^G$, respectively, $n_i'$ denotes the number of samples in the $i$-th cluster of $\pi'$, $n_j^G$ denotes the number of samples in the $j$-th cluster of $\pi^G$, and $n_{ij}$ denotes the number of common samples between cluster $i$ in $\pi'$ and cluster $j$ in $\pi^G$.

-The ARI is computed by considering the number of pairs of samples on which two clusterings agree or disagree.
-Given two clusterings $\pi'$ and $\pi^G$, the ARI between them is defined as follows \cite{vinh2010_ARI}:

-where $N_{11}$ is the number of sample pairs that occur in the same cluster in both $\pi'$ and $\pi^G$, $N_{00}$ is the number of sample pairs that occur in different clusters in both $\pi'$ and $\pi^G$, $N_{10}$ is the number of sample pairs that occur in the same cluster in $\pi'$ but in different clusters in $\pi^G$, and $N_{01}$ is the number of sample pairs that occur in different clusters in $\pi'$ but in the same cluster in $\pi^G$.